 Just like Web 2.0, The so-called Web 3.0 is yet another buzzword from the hype machine.
-This time the buzzword is used to describe a future web environment where simple pages are replaced by documents containing semantic information, which can be processed and further refined.
+It is used to describe a future web environment where simple pages are replaced by documents containing semantic information, which can be processed and further refined.

-The great minds of the web have already started thinking about the semantic web a long time ago (at least when measured in web time).
+The great minds of the web started thinking about the semantic web a long time ago (at least when measured in web time).
 Think of it as an extension of the existing web which opens up a lot of exciting opportunities.
-Microformats are a set of simple open data format standards used to embed semantics in HTML.
+Recently Microformats have picked up some speed, which is a set of simple open data format standards used to embed semantics in HTML.

 Unfortunately I see several obstacles for the semantic web.
 Much of it relies on data being valid.
 I recently read a report where close to 700 000 pages were tested, and over 93 % of them had syntax errors in the HTML.
 This does not include pages with invalid CSS and semantic errors.